bda72/DetectPasswordSpraying/README.md

 Also, setting a threshold becomes much more difficult at a larger company, especially if you have a culture that has zero tolerance for an occasional false alarm (and we all hate false alarms).
 For example, if an average sample of the quantity of users with a current value in badPwdCount looks like 3, 8, 16, 12, 6, etc. in each 5-minute check and your threshold is set to 20, you could easily miss a small password spraying attack against only your C-level employees.

 I would argue that a solution such as this likely has little value for a very large company.
 If you have 50,000 users, you will alwasy have a decent amount of true bad passwords.
-Your threshold would need to be set so high that a password sparaying attempt could easily not be detected.
+Your threshold would need to be set so high that a password spraying attempt could easily not be detected.

 # Incident response